LankanHawkeye/BEAR/README.md

 ---input data format--

-The input data is essentially a comma delimited (csv) file containing features and class labels. class label column should be the last column of the csv file.
-The header of class label should be strictly "class".
-The class labels should only be binary.
-It is essential that class labels to be strings (i.e., two strings).
-All other columns are features aka attributes.
-The header are feature names.
-Header names should be unique.
-The values can only be numeric (Obvious point).Since we are using Naive Bayes classifier, it is important that values are non-negative.
+The input data is essentially a comma delimited (csv) file containing features and class labels.
+The last column should be the class label.
+The header of last column should be strictly "class".
+Currently, only binary class labels are allowed.
+It is essential that class labels to be strings.
+All other columns are features aka attributes and their header are feature names.
+Identical feature names are not allowed.
+The values for features should be numeric.
+Since we are using Naive Bayes classifier, it is important that values are non-negative.

+A sample input data file "Randomized.iris.data.2.class.csv" can be found in "input_file" folder.

 Note that, user has option to run BEAR with or without bootstrapping.

 **Option 1: run BEAR without bootstrapping**

 5. Run the "run_step_1_and_2_fs_without_bootstrapping.sh" bash along with giving input file as the first argument.
    See the example.
 This step will copy the input file into necessary processing folders.